nikogura/redisproxy/README.md

     govendor sync

     go test -v ./...

+## Gomason Testing

+Gomason is a tool for doing local tests in a clean, ephemeral GOPATH.
+Gomason at this time requires you to use SSH keys to connect with Github. ('git clone git@github.com:nikogura/redisproxy.git' rather than 'git clone https://github.com/nikogura/redisproxy.git')

+Install it via:

+    go get github.com/nikogura/gomason

+    go install github.com/nikogura/gomason

+Test via:

+    cd /place/where/you/checked/out/the/code

+    gomason test

 ## Cache Limit Validation
 If you want to see the cache limiting behavior happening before your eyes, you'll need 2 terminals.